Saving Taxes!

 An encounter with the income tax department is usually fraught with stress, to say the least.
 But hearing from the IT department need not always be a bad thing.
 Sometimes, you might be pleasantly surprised to hear that you have been refunded some extra cash (with late fees)!

-Receiving an Income-tax notice can be for several reasons, few are given below.
+One can receive an Income-tax notice for several reasons, a few are given below.

 1. TDS Amount Error: The most common issue with returns filed is often a mismatch in the TDS amounts.
 Sometimes your employer or deductor may have delayed or made a mistake filing their TDS returns.
 If that is the problem with your return too, request your employer to revise the TDS amount credited to you.